trilogy-group/cloudfixLinter-demo/README.md

 cloudfix-linter recco -j
 ```

-to get reccomendations in json format.
+to get reccomendations in json format. *(This command may not prompt descriptive errors currently, try without `-j` flag if having issues)*

 4. For help, run